CiobanuPaul/Convolutional-Neural-Network-to-classify-images/README.md

 # Convolutional-Neural-Network-to-classify-images
 A Convolutional Neural Network which is trained using supervised learning on images and classifies them in three classes.
-It uses Keras, Pandas and other libraries.
+It uses image augumentation.
+Libraries involved: Keras, Pandas and others.

 Images were converted to numpy.array and normalized with values between [0,1].
 Applied to_categorical to labels, which transforms them into one-hot encoded vectors.